Portion/Yield:Makes about 24 biscuits

 Preheat the oven to 160°C/Gas Mark 3 and line 2 large baking sheets with non-stick baking paper.
 Unwrap the shortbread roll, then cut it into 1cm-thick slices and place them on the prepared baking sheets, leaving a little space between each one as they do spread a bit during baking.

 Keep the shortbread rounds in an airtight container in a cool, dry cupboard for up to 5 days.
-Serve them simply with a cup of tea as a snack, or serve with vanilla panna cotta and fresh raspberries for dessert.
+Serve them simply with a cup of tea as a snack, or serve with Cardamom Panna Cotta and fresh raspberries for dessert.

 The wrapped unbaked shortbread dough will keep in the fridge for up to 3 days.
 It can also be frozen for up to 3 months.
 If frozen, when required, simply defrost the dough in the fridge overnight, then slice and bake as directed above.